 There are several global health electives available abroad and in areas of the United States.
-While you are away on a global health elective, your salary and benefits are covered on all of our international electives.
+While you are away on a global health elective, your salary and benefits are covered.
 In addition, air fare is covered on some of them as well!

-Med-Peds residents can apply to the Global Health Pathway as a part of CCHMC residency that provides a dedicated curriculum woven into their residency from intern year and throughout the rest of residency.
+Med-Peds residents can apply to the Global Health Pathway as a part of pediatric residency that provides a dedicated curriculum woven into their residency from intern year and throughout the rest of residency.
 As part of the pathway, the residents meet regularly to discuss active global health issues and are paired with mentorship to develop a scholarly project in their areas of interest.

 There are established site through Indian Health Service (USA), Kenya, Malawi, and the Dominican Republic.
 There is money available during your 2nd and 4th years (as med-peds residents), as well as a additional Global Health Fund available to those who are part of the Global Health Pathway.
 There is also a dedicated research grant available to residents through the GROW award.
 Additionally, we encourage residents to apply for National and Regional AAP grants!

 We have had residents do designer rotations in more than a dozen states and countries such as: Vietnam, China, more than 5 countries in Africa (Malawi, Tanzania, Kenya, Swaziland, South Africa,, Ghana), Nepal, India, and many countries in Central and South America (such as Mexico and Peru).

 Many of our residents do global health rotations during residency.
 In addition, many of our graduate have continued their commitment to Global Health as a major part of their careers!
 You can read more about their stories below.